MarioMingarro/ClimaRep/README.md

 ## Overview

-The `ClimaRep` package offers tools to analyze the **climate representativeness** of defined areas, assessing current conditions and evaluating how they are projected to change under future climate change scenarios.
+The `ClimaRep` package offers tools to analyze the **Climate Representativeness** of defined areas, assessing current conditions and evaluating how they are projected to change under future climate change scenarios.
 Using spatial data, including climate raster layers, the input area polygons, and a polygon of the study area, the package quantifies this representativeness and analyzes its transformation.

 Key features include: